notfoundry/turing.reflect/README.md

   var clazz := reflectc(MyClass)
 ```

-Here we have a class, *MyClass*, with a single null-arity procedure that will print "Hello World!".
+Here we have a class, *MyClass*, with a single procedure that will print "Hello World!".
 If we wanted to make an instance of that class, we could do the following
 ```turing
   var instance := clazz -> newInstance()